Barcelona sign Braithwaite in €18m transfer from Leganes | Goal.com

 Barcelona have announced the signing of Danish striker Martin Braithwaite from Leganes for €18 million (£15m/$19m).

-The Blaugrana triggered the release clause in Braitwaite's contract with Leganes on Thursday morning, and he will be officially presented at Camp Nou later in the day.
+The Blaugrana triggered the release clause in Braithwaite's contract with Leganes on Thursday morning, and he will be officially presented at Camp Nou later in the day.

 The 28-year-old completed a permanent move to Leganes from Middlesbrough in the summer of 2019, after a successful six-month loan spell at Estadio Municipal de Butarque.

-Braithwaite was a fixture in Javier Aguirre's line up this season, scoring six goals in 24 La Liga appearances despite the fact the club are in the middle of an intense relegation battle.
+Braithwaite was a fixture in Javier Aguirre's starting line-up this season, scoring six goals in 24 appearances in La Liga despite the fact the club are in the middle of an intense relegation battle.

-He will now be charged with contributing to Barca's pursuit of a third successive league title and Champions League glory, and could be in line for his debut against Eibar on Saturday.
+He will now be charged with contributing to Barca's pursuit of a third successive league title, and could be in line for his debut against Eibar on Saturday.

 The Royal Spanish Football Federation (RFEF) granted Barca permission to sign a new forward outside of the transfer window, following a major injury setback for Ousmane Dembele.